BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

 The Durra panel is blanketed with builder’s foil insulation wrap and the exterior part of Lee’s house is a rendered Blue board*.

-The house has a corrugated Colorbond metal sheet roof.
-Below that there is builder’s insulation foil wrap then 3.5 rated insulation batts in the ceiling cavity.
+On the roof is corrugated Colorbond metal sheets.
+Below thesheets sits builder’s insulation foil wrap then 3.5 rated insulation batts in the ceiling cavity.
 Durra panels form the internal ceiling.

 Outside it was 30 degrees celsius but inside it was 20 degrees